 |Calculation in the income statement||Revenue or net sales to be placed in the third position in a profit and loss or income statement.||Net income or NI to be placed at the last or the second last item in a statement of income.
 If EPS or earning per share is not required to be calculated, then Net income is the last item that is calculated in the statement of income, while if EPS is required to be computed, then it is regarded as the second last item that must be computed in the aforesaid statement.|

 |Inter-dependence||Revenue doesn’t depend on the NI.||Net income totally depends on net sales or revenue.
 Without the computation of revenue, it is impossible to calculate the NI.|

 |Superset or subset?||Revenue can be regarded as the superset of the NI.||Net income is regarded as a subset of net sales or revenue.|

 |Greater or lesser||The amount of revenue is always greater than the amount of Net income.||The amount of net income is always lesser than the amount of revenue.|

-To conclude on a lighter note, it can be said that the revenue is not a final amount that is earned by an organization whereas net income is the final amount that is actually earned by an organization.
-This is due to the fact that net sales or revenue comprises of all the amounts pertaining to deductions, discounts, taxes, interest, cost of goods sold, depreciation, and such other expenses whereas net income is the remaining amount of profits that an entity is left with excludes all such expenses and includes all other sources of income earned by an entity during a particular period.
+To conclude, on a lighter note, it can be said that the revenue is not a final amount that is earned by an organization, whereas net income is the final amount that an organization actually earns.
+This is due to the fact that net sales or revenue comprises of all the amounts pertaining to deductions, discounts, taxes, interest, cost of goods sold, depreciation, and such other expenses, whereas net income is the remaining amount of profits that an entity is left with excludes all such expenses and includes all other sources of income earned by an entity during a particular period.

 This is a guide to Revenue vs Net Income.
 Here we discuss the difference between Revenue vs Net Income, along with key differences, infographics, & a comparison table.
 You can also go through our other related articles to learn more–